Driver FR Americas

 - Starting at 10 yrs old, I won Rookie of the Year at Waterloo (same Rob Wickens & Rob Howden)

-- 6 years of karting total, 3 yrs 4 stroke, 3 years 2 stroke.
-Multiple championships and podiums, I won most sportsmanlike driver 2 years
+- Six years of karting total, three years driving 4-stroke, three years driving 2-stroke.
+Multiple championships and podiums, I won most sportsmanlike driver two years

 - Represented Team Canada at the ROK World Finals in Italy (x2)